Subedar

-Subedar (/sʌbəˈdɑːr/ sub-ə-DAHR) is a military rank in the militaries of South Asia roughly equivalent to that of a warrant officer.
+Subedar is a military rank in the militaries of South Asia roughly equivalent to that of a warrant officer.
 Historically classed in the British Indian Army as a Viceroy's commissioned officer, the rank was retained in the Indian Army and Pakistan Army after independence.
 The rank of subedar is classed as a junior commissioned officer rank in India and Pakistan.